Layr-Labs/eigenlayer-contracts/docs/core/DelegationManager.md

     * are added to the operator's `cumulativeScaledSharesHistory`, where they can be burned if slashing occurs while the withdrawal is in the queue
 * _Withdrawable shares_ are calculated by applying both the staker's _deposit scaling factor_ AND any appropriate _slashing factor_ to the staker's _deposit shares_.
 These "currently withdrawable shares" are removed from the operator's delegated shares (if applicable).

-Note that the `QueuedWithdrawalParams` struct has a `withdrawer` field.
-Originally, this was used to specify an address that the withdrawal would be credited to once completed.
-However, `queueWithdrawals` now requires that `withdrawer == msg.sender`.
-Any other input is rejected.
+Note that the `QueuedWithdrawalParams.__deprecated_withdrawer` field is ignored.
+Originally, this was used to create withdrawals that could be completed by a third party.
+This functionality was removed during the M2 release due to growing concerns over the phish risk this presented.
+Until the slashing release, this field was explicitly checked for equivalence with `msg.sender`; however, at present it is ignored.
+All `Withdrawals` are created with `withdrawer == staker` regardless of this field's value.

 *Effects*:
 * For each `QueuedWithdrawalParams` element: